Entropy as a Measure of Uncertainty

 – Claude Shannon

-So now we have a nice way to actually quantify uncertainty.
+So now we have a nice way to actually quantify uncertainty that ticks a lot of intuitive boxes.
 But Shannon entropy is also a measure of information.
 What is the relationship between uncertainty and information?

 Suppose I know who the murderer is.
 But you don’t – for you there are still two possibilities.
 How many bits of information do I need to provide to you to tell you who did it?
 Just one.
 I might send you a “1” for Professor Plum and “0” for Colonel Mustard for example.
 I need to give you 1 bit of information to resolve your 1 bit of uncertainty about the murderer.

 How many bits do I need to tell you who the murder weapon is?
-We said above there are 4 possibilities, and a 2-bit number can encode four possibilities.
+We said above there are 4 possible weapons, and a 2-bit number can encode four possibilities.
 So I need to provide 2 bits of information to resolve your 2 bits of uncertainty about the weapon.

 So “uncertainty” and “information” are two sides of the same coin.
 Every time you receive one bit of information, you can look at it as resolving one bit of uncertainty.
 For example, suppose I am sending you a byte of information, one bit at a time.
 Initially there are $2^8 = 256$ possible values for that byte.
 So your uncertainty is $log(256) = 8$ bits.
 When you find out the value of the first bit, you have cut the number of possible outcomes in half to $2^7 = 128$, which means uncertainty is now $log(128) = 7$ bits.
 Each bit of information reduces uncertainty by 1 bit.